apache/druid/integration-tests/README.md

 docker-compose.base.yml - Base file that defines all containers for integration test

-docker-compose.yml - Defines minimal Druid cluster that can be used for non cluster tests
+docker-compose.yml - Defines Druid cluster with default configuration that is use for running integration tests in Travis CI.

     docker-compose -f docker-compose.yml up
     // DRUID_INTEGRATION_TEST_GROUP - this variable is used in Druid docker container for "security" and "query" test group.
 Use next docker-compose if you want to run security/query tests.
     DRUID_INTEGRATION_TEST_GROUP=security docker-compose -f docker-compose.yml up

-docker-compose.override-env.yml - the same configuration as docker-compose.yml + override-env variable that needed to run cloud tests
+docker-compose.override-env.yml - Defines Druid cluster with default configuration plus any additional and/or overriden configurations from override-env file.

     // OVERRIDE_ENV - variable that must contains path to Druid configuration file OVERRIDE_ENV=./environment-configs/override-examples/s3 docker-compose -f docker-compose.override-env.yml up

+docker-compose.security.yml - Defines three additional Druid router services with permissive tls, no client auth tls, and custom check tls respectively.
+This is only needed for the "security" group integration test.

+    docker-compose -f docker-compose.druid-hadoop.yml up

 docker-compose.druid-hadoop.yml - for starting Apache Hadoop 2.8.5 cluster with the same setup as the Druid tutorial